thenativeweb/wolkenkit-documentation/lib/docs/latest/reference/storing-large-files/accessing-file-storage/index.md

 ## Creating a client

-To use blob storage, create a new instance of the `DepotClient` class and specify the hostname of the server you want to use:
+To use file storage, create a new instance of the `DepotClient` class and specify the hostname of the service you want to use:

 ```javascript
 const depotClient = new DepotClient({